 3. Allow for lots of finger dipping fun

-Little kids absolutely love to dip their food into fun sauces.
-Baby carrots and Hidden Valley Ranch dressing are my essential go-to play date lunch sides.
+t Little kids absolutely love to dip their food into fun sauces.
+Baby carrots anddressing are my essential go-to play date lunch sides.
 Ranch is a flavor that everyone can agree on and love.

 4. Be sensitive to allergies